emmanueldevs/Abel/README.md

 Abel is a script that demonstrate the url shortener and redirection scope, it is not a full fledged url shortner package, abel is a pet project solely for the purpose of explaining the said concept (at bootcamps or in codelabs).
 ```
-Disclaimer: This project is not for experts (Senior engineers!) 😃
+PS: This project is not for experts (Senior engineers!) 😃
 ```

 ## Getting Started